Pseudotools/pt-cloudengine-worker-basic/README.md

 3) Inject metadata as a top-level `execution_metadata` under `result["output"]`, without changing the `images` array structure.

 4) Graceful fallbacks: if any probe fails, include partial data; do not fail the job.

+### Implementation

+This repository implements the wrapper described below.
+The image now:

+- Installs `requests`, `psutil`, and `nvidia-ml-py3` in the `Dockerfile`.
+- Copies our wrapper `handler.py` into `/app/handler.py`.
+- Keeps the base startup flow intact via `scripts/setup_models.sh` which ends with `exec /start.sh`.
+- Avoids modifying upstream internals directly; instead we import the base `rp_handler` and augment its returned result.
+This approach is robust to upstream changes and preserves the ComfyUI execution/upload flow driven by `/start.sh`.

+Result: each job response is augmented with `worker_metadata` containing location, GPU, and system information without altering the `images` structure.

+#### How our handler is invoked

+- The base image startup (`/start.sh`) boots the RunPod serverless runtime, which imports a module named `handler` from `/app` and calls its `handler(job)` function.
+- We copy our `handler.py` into `/app/handler.py` during the image build, so the runtime uses our module.
+- Inside our `handler.py`, we import and call `rp_handler.handler` (provided by the base image), then inject `execution_metadata` into the returned result.
+- If our `handler.py` were absent, the base image’s built-in `rp_handler` would be used directly.

 ### Example wrapper (illustrative)